 Double-clutching: Usually, drivers disengage the clutch and move the stick directly from one gear to another.
 This transition relies on a part called a synchronizer to match the crankshaft’s and the driveshaft’s rotational speeds.
 Alternatively, drivers can disengage the clutch to move the stick to neutral, release the clutch pedal, the press it once more to move from neutral to the next gear.
 This pause syncs the crankshaft and the driveshaft.
 The odds of needing to double-clutch are extremely low, unless you’re driving a car with a transmission problem or one that’s very old.

-CVT: The CVT is a type of automatic transmission that relies on a system of belts and pulleys to provide an infinite number of radios.
+CVT: The CVT (continuously variable transmission) is a type of automatic transmission that relies on a system of belts and pulleys to provide an infinite number of radios.
 In other words, the transmission never shifts because there are no gears.
-It’s relatively common on the new-car market, especially in Japanese cars, and it’s also found in smaller vehicles like scooters and ATVs.
+The CVT system allows engines to operate at a constant RPM regardless of the speed the vehicle is moving.
+It’s relatively common in the new-car market, especially in Japanese cars, and it’s also found in smaller vehicles like scooters and ATVs.
+The main benefit of using a CVT is the increased fuel efficiency, especially up steep inclines.

 Remember to have fun!

 Even if the clutch pedal looks simple enough, getting the hang of it can be tricky.
 You’ll definitely stall a few times, and if you’re like us, it’ll be in the middle of a busy intersection.
-Don’t let a few inpatient drivers discourage you from learning—you’re guaranteed to get honked at a few times.
-But, once you know how to operate that clutch pedal, driving stick won’t feel like a chore.
+Don’t let a few inpatient drivers discourage you from learning how to drive a vehicle with a manual transmission —you’re guaranteed to get honked at a few times.
+But, once you know how to operate that clutch pedal, driving a stick shift won’t feel like such a chore.
 Just remember to stay safe and be patient with yourself when you stall or mess up.

 - Manual vs. automatic transmission